 But the teen, a so-so student at Andover, wasn't exactly maturing at a rapid clip.
 After he was caught pouring glue down the mail chute of their building in New York, Jackie again took action.
 She arranged for her son to spend six weeks summer of 1978 working as a ranch hand in Wyoming, where he won over the skeptics who, just looking at him and knowing who he was, assumed he wouldn't be much of a worker.

 Jackie was thrilled when a seasoned wrangler returned to New York that fall.

-Caroline was poised and studious and, the shyer of the two, more outwardly like their mother.
+Caroline was poised and studious and, as the shyer of the siblings, more outwardly like their mother.
 She also has lived a remarkably private life, at least relative to the circus her brother experienced for seemingly the entirety of his adult life.
 She graduated from Radcliffe in 1980 and attended law school at Columbia.
 She met her future husband, Edwin Schlossberg, while working at the Metropolitan Museum of Art.

 But in a family that bred politicians like cattle, how to shape John Jr. with both an eye on history and another on his happiness, how to convince him he was absolved of the expectations that were automatically attached to every Kennedy at birth, particularly the males, but also instill in him the sense of duty that members of the family exhibited so proudly?

 The summer at the ranch seemingly proved a turning point for the teenager.